Table of Contents

 Try a few smaller domestic trips when your baby is still young.
 Try to get both you and baby used to what is necessary for air travel.
 Young babies are so adaptable and should do well while traveling as long as you’re prepared and confident.
-A smaller trip will be less stress and you can practice for longer adventures.
+A smaller trip will be less stressful and you can practice for longer adventures.

 If you’re traveling within the U.S. you can take a look at the TSA’s website for advice on traveling with children.
 You can get advice on what you can take through security as far as food for your child and what you can expect going through security for your child at any given age.

 Travel is stressful.
 Airport travel is even more so.
 Add a baby to that and you might start to wonder why you do this at all.
-Hopefully some of these tips will help you save you some time and energy and help you actually look forward to getting out the door.
+Hopefully, some of these tips will help you save some time and energy and help you actually look forward to getting out the door.